biosimulators/Biosimulators_test_suite/docs-src/installation.rst

 To check that Docker image for simulation tools can be converted into Singularity images, also install Singularity.
 Installation instructions are available at `https://sylabs.io/docs/ <https://sylabs.io/docs/>`_.

+The following packages are also required to test simulation tools that execute models encoded in several specific languages:

-In addition, `Java <https://www.java.com/>`_ is needed to test simulation tools that execute models encoded in LEMS.
+ * `Java <https://www.java.com/>`_: required to test simulation tools that execute models encoded in NeuroML/LEMS.
+ * `Perl <https://www.perl.org/>`_: required to test simulation tools that execute models encoded in BioNetGen.
+ * `XPP <http://www.math.pitt.edu/~bard/xpp/xpp.html>`_: required to test simulation tools that execute models encoded in XPP.

 Install the test suite